-- (a) in relation to property, means a category of properties determined in terms of Section 8 (2); - (b) in relation to owners of properties, means a category of owners determined in terms of section 15 (2).

-"Child-headed household" means a household where the main caregiver of the said household is younger than 21 years of age.
-Child-headed household means a household headed by a child as defined in the section 28(3) of the Constitution.

-"Definitions, words and expressions" as used in the Act are applicable to this policy document where ever it is used;

-"Exclusion" in relation to a municipality's rating power, means a restriction of that power as provided for in section 16 and 17 of the Act.

-"Exemption" - in relation to the payment of a rate, means an exemption granted by a municipality in terms of section 15 (1) (a) of the Act.

-"Farm property or small holding used for agricultural purpose" - means property that is used for the cultivation of soils for purposes of planting and gathering in of crops; forestry in the context of the planting or growing of trees in a managed and structured fashion; the rearing of livestock and game or the propagation and harvesting of fish, but excludes the use of a property for the purpose of eco-tourism; and in the respect of property on which game is reared, trade or hunted, it excludes any portion that is used for commercial or business purposes;

-"Farm property or small holding not used for any purpose" - means agricultural property or an agricultural zoned land unit situated outside an urban region which is not used for farming purposes, regardless of whether such portion of such property has a dwelling on it which is used as a dwelling and must be regarded as residential property;

-"Guesthouses" means accommodation in a dwelling-house or second dwelling where up to 10 rooms are used for the purpose of supplying lodging and meals to transient guests for compensation, in an establishment which exceeds the restrictions of a bed and breakfast establishment and may include business meetings or training sessions for resident guests;
+- (a) in relation to property, means a category of properties determined in terms of Section 8(2) of the Act; - (b) in relation to owners of properties, means a category of owners determined in terms of section 15 (2)of the Act. - "Child-headed household" means a household where the main caregiver of the said household is younger than 21 years of age.
+Child-headed household means a household headed by a child as defined in the section 28(3) of the Constitution. - "Exclusion" in relation to a municipality's rating power, means a restriction of that power as provided for in section 16 and 17 of the Act. - "Exemption" in relation to the payment of a rate, means an exemption granted by a municipality in terms of section 15 of the Act. - "Farm property or small holding used for agricultural purpose" means property that is used for the cultivation of soils for purposes of planting and gathering in of crops; forestry in the context of the planting or growing of trees in a managed and structured fashion; the rearing of livestock and game or the propagation and harvesting of fish, but excludes the use of a property for the purpose of eco-tourism; and in the respect of property on which game is reared, trade or hunted, it excludes any portion that is used for commercial or business purposes; - "Farm property or small holding not used for any purpose" means agricultural property or an agricultural zoned land unit situated outside an urban region which is not used for farming purposes, regardless of whether such portion of such property has a dwelling on it which is used as a dwelling and must be regarded as residential property; - "Guesthouse" means accommodation in a dwelling-house or second dwelling where up to 10 rooms are used for the purpose of supplying lodging and meals to transient guests for compensation, in an establishment which exceeds the restrictions of a bed and breakfast establishment and may include business meetings or training sessions for resident guests;

-"Municipality" means the Mangaung Metropolitan Municipality;

-"Public service infrastructure" means publicly controlled infrastructure of the following kinds:

-- (a) national, provincial or other public roads on which goods, services or labour move across a municipal boundary; - (b) water or sewer pipes, ducts or other conduits, dams, water supply reservoirs, water treatment plants or water pumps forming part of a water or sewer scheme serving the public; - power stations, power substations or power lines forming part of an electricity scheme serving the public; - (d) gas or liquid fuel plants or refineries or pipelines for gas or liquid fuels, forming part of a scheme for transporting such fuels; - (e) railway lines forming part of a national railway system; - (f) communication towers, masts, exchanges or lines forming part of a communications system serving the public;

-- (g) runways or aprons at national or provincial airports; - (h) breakwaters, sea walls, channels, basins, quay walls, jetties, roads, railway or infrastructure used for the provision of water, lights, power, sewerage or similar services of ports, or navigational aids comprising lighthouses, radio navigational aids, buoys, beacons or any other device or system used to assist the safe and efficient navigation of vessels; - (i) any other publicly controlled infrastructure as may be prescribed; or - (j) a right registered against immovable property in connection with infrastructure mentioned in paragraphs (a) to (i).